Analysis: Earl Thomas is gone, so what now for the Seahawks, and how will he be remembered?

 That McDougald can play either spot well means Seattle can pair him with whichever of Hill or Thompson it sees as better.
 Shalom Luani also remains on the roster and the Seahawks late last season also signed Marwin Evans, who played for Green Bay in 2016 and 2017.
 While adding someone at the spot could happen, the Seahawks could also view themselves as having a decent set of five with which to go into the season.

-And while some might question how well the Seahawks played last year without Thomas (more on which below) the Seahawks have expressed confidence in Thompson and Hill — 2017 draft picks who each saw significant playing time for the first time last season — at every turn.
+And while some might question how well the Seahawks played last year without Thomas (more on that below), the Seahawks have expressed confidence in Thompson and Hill at every turn.

-Coach Pete Carroll talked enthusiastically of Hill at the NFL Combine last month when mentioning how he anticipated he team’s young players to be much better in 2019.
+Coach Pete Carroll talked enthusiastically of Hill at the NFL combine last month when mentioning how he anticipated he team’s young players to be much better in 2019.

 “You are hoping that guys all are better, they are smarter they are aware,’’ Carroll said.
 “Think of a guy like Delano.
 He is just going to be so much better prepared and he will just eliminate errors and eliminate miscues and little hesitations and stuff like that.
 You get a little better in a lot of spots, you get better immensely.’’